Law & Society Minor

 We do one-on-one advising, meeting with a student whenever they have questions or concerns.
 Our advising focuses on undergraduate preparation, LSAT preparation, navigating the admission process and choosing law schools.

-Students interested in going to law school should contact one of the Center for Law & Society Directors early in their undergraduate career.to schedule an advising meeting.
+Students interested in going to law school should contact the Center for Law & Society Director, Dr. Steven Nuttall, early in their undergraduate career.to schedule an advising meeting.

 The Center for Law & Society offers numerous workshops each semester.
 The workshops provide an opportunity for all students to gather additional information about various aspects of law school preparation and the admissions process.